Debating CFB power rankings: Who's overrated and underrated?

 Rittenberg: Utah.
 It wasn't surprising to see the Utes second in the Pac-12 South in the league's preseason poll.
 Coaches I've talked to are very high on this team.
 Utah returns a lot on the offensive line and its defensive line always seems to reload.
 It also doesn't hurt to have the best specialist combination (Matt Gay, Mitch Wishnowsky) in the country.
 Many South division teams are transitioning, so Utah could make a big push.

 Trotter: Boston College returns AJ Dillon, who quietly rushed for 1,589 yards last year as a freshman.
 The Eagles also bring back all five starters on an imposing offensive line on top of sophomore quarterback Anthony Brown.
 Boasting a loaded defense to boot, Boston College has a terrific chance to be ranked when Miami visits Oct.
-26. If the Eagles can win that game, they'll have a top 10 ranking within their sights.
+26. If the Eagles can win that game, they'll have a top-10 ranking within their sights.